System Office Recruitment Procedures

 • Proposed effective date

-Upon approval of the hiring authority the request will be forwarded to the Director of Fiscal Services for approval of the salary availability, to the Office of Human Resources for approval to hire based on the supporting material and the potential for internal inequities, and to the Chancellor for final approval.
+Upon approval of the hiring authority the request will be forwarded to the Vice Chancellor for Business and Finance for approval of the salary availability, to the Office of Human Resources for approval to hire based on the supporting material and the potential for internal inequities, and to the Chancellor for final approval.

-The Office of Human Resources will provide the hiring authority an appointment letter template to send to the candidate for signature by the hiring authority and copied to Human Resources.
-Human Resources will also provide a background authorization form when applicable.
+The Office of Human Resources will provide an appointment letter signed by the Chancellor.
+Human Resources will also provide an electronic background authorization form when applicable.

 Prior Approval for Employment